kryptopaul/mp_backend/Readme.md

 ## Note

 This is a version for the Weekly Web3 Workshops demo.
-While the original idea was to build a derivative of Milady with metadata dependent of the holder's on-chain data, this will focus on the technical aspects of the project.
+While the original idea was to build a fun derivative of Milady with metadata dependent of the holder's on-chain data, this will focus on the technical aspects of the project.

 ## Features